szilard/benchm-ml/README.md

 the case of random forests or logistic regression, where Spark provides lower accuracy than its piers).

-Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters (for which the method is highly accurate).
+Compared to random forests, boosting requires more tuning to get a good choice of hyperparameters.
 Quick results for H2O and xgboost with `n = 10M` (largest data) `learn_rate = 0.01` (the smaller the better
 AUC, but also longer and longer training times) `max_depth = 20` (after rough search with `max_depth = 2,5,10,20,50`) `n_trees = 5000` (close to xgboost early stop)